MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Update-my-application-code-to-use-Microsoft-Graph-JavaScript-SDK.md

 ## Handle API errors

 One of the most common API errors that applications using Microsoft Graph experience when used at scale is throttling.
-It occurs, when the server is under heavy load and it's meant to decrease the load to keep the service up.
+It occurs, when the server is under heavy load.
+Throttling decreases the load on the server to keep the service up.

 Since throttling rarely occurs on developer tenants, often developers call the API without properly handling errors: